sakardogukan/Nba_Legend_App/README.md

 ## NBA Legend App Project

 ## Description
-This project is a react app
+This project was developed with React.
+Components structures were designed with bootstrap.
+Search feature and filtering operations were used.

 ## Objective
 At the end of the project, following topics are to be covered;